The Surprising Ways You Never Thought to Clean Cast Iron

 How to Clean Cast Iron with Coarse Salt

 A sprinkling of coarse salt—about a tablespoon—will do the trick on tough residue.
 Use a sponge to scrub the salt pieces around the cast iron, especially the problem areas.
-(Psst: How clean is your sponge?)
+(By the way, do you know how to clean your sponge?)

 Once finished, just throw away the dirty salt and rinse the now-empty skillet with warm water; dry with a clean—but not special—towel.
 Even though the cookware is clean, it could still dirty your rag with dark stains.